CircuitSetup/SID/README.md

 This [repository](https://sid.out-a-ti.me) holds the most current firmware for CircuitSetup's magnificent [SID](https://circuitsetup.us/product/delorean-time-machine-status-indicator-display-sid/) kit.
 The SID, also known as "Field Containment System Display", is an important part of Doc Brown's Delorean Time Machine.

 The hardware is available [here](https://circuitsetup.us/product/delorean-time-machine-status-indicator-display-sid/).
-The SID replica can be used stand-alone, or in connection with CircuitSetup's [Time Circuits Display](https://circuitsetup.us/product/complete-time-circuits-display-kit/).
+The SID replica can be used stand-alone or in connection with CircuitSetup's [Time Circuits Display](https://circuitsetup.us/product/complete-time-circuits-display-kit/).
 It's made of metal and perfectly fit for mounting in an actual Delorean.
 A testament to its build quality and accuracy is the fact that it is used in the **movie-based, official musicals on tour** (2024-2026).

 ![mysid](img/mysid.jpg)